archived chinoiserie wallpaper fragment from brighton pavilion

 An archive document of chinoiserie painting with a stylised pomegranate

 Chinese wallpapers were often created with a white silhouette and black line detail.
 This archive document shows a stylised pomegranate, beautifully painted in full colour standing proudly against white, flat foliage on a contrasting green ground.
-Just like this beautiful grey panel where there is a mixture of white foliage and full colour painting.

 side by side photographs of grey chinoiserie panel from the archives of Brighton Pavilion

-Photographs of white foliage background and a colourful bird from a hand painted grey chinoiserie panel at Brighton Pavilion
+White foliage background and a colourful bird from a hand painted grey chinoiserie panel at Brighton Pavilion

 grey chinoiserie panel with white foliage

-Photograph of a hand painted grey chinoiserie panel Brighton Pavilion
+Hand painted grey chinoiserie panel Brighton Pavilion

 Pioneering personalisation – bringing a whole new meaning to collage